bertkdowns/thesis/notes/proposal.proposal.md

 I have developed the core steady-state functionality required for the Ahuora Digital Twin platform to become usable in industry.
 Collaborating with others at Ahuora, I implemented additional property packages in the platform to support milk and humid air, two critical components for modeling New Zealand industries.

-In March 2025, I was heavily involved in the Ahuora Digital Twin Platform to industry in a beta phase.
+In March 2025, I was heavily involved in releasing the Ahuora Digital Twin Platform to industry in a beta phase.
 This included a training day with 30 stakeholders from various sectors representing their companies.
 The training was well received, and I am now engaging in discussions on how to integrate the Ahuora Platform into their workflows.
 Throughout this process, I have identified additional requirements, such as better support for data processing, prebuilt models of common components, and use cases for design and operations.

 Since then, I have expanded the platform with additional functionality for dynamic modelling, paving the way for the Ahuora Digital Twin Platform to be used for prediction and supervisory control.
 I have implemented new IDAES unit models for Direct Steam Injection with a Milk Property Package, supporting key industry case studies in New Zealand's milk processing plants ^[[This is accessible on GitHub. https://github.com/bertkdowns/direct_steam_injection](https://github.com/bertkdowns/direct_steam_injection)].